Hiktron/Hizmos/journal.md

-Today, HIZMOS has evolved from an idea into a working platform.
-Multiple hardware and software components have been designed, tested, and improved over time.
+Today hizmos has changed from an idea into a working platform. alot of hardware and software components have been designed, tested, and improved over time.

 ## Current Features
 📡 Infrared (IR)